codeanticode/processing-oculus/README.md

 ## Oculus library for Processing

-Work in progress, requires Processing 0244 (which will be available as beta6 soon) or higher.
-More updates soon.
-Of course, you are welcome to contribute!
+Work in progress, requires Processing 0244 (which will be available as 3.0 beta6) or higher.
+More updates soon and, of course, you are welcome to contribute!

 It uses JOGL's [stereo utilities](http://jogamp.org/deployment/jogamp-next/javadoc/jogl/javadoc/com/jogamp/opengl/util/stereo/package-summary.html), as they will be available in JOGL 2.3.2 (particularly the sensors API).